 - Emberlit: 4 x 5.5 x 6 inches ; 11.4 ounces

 In our Bushbuddy stove vs Solo Stove test, we noticed that the Solo doesn’t emit as much smoke.
 We also compared the stove with the Emberlit and the Bushbox and the results were the same: less smoke for the Solo.
 This isn’t a fluke though as it’s due to the stove’s double wall that produces a secondary combustion and clean gasification.
+I don't know about you but I wish clean gasification was a feature I could add on some of my travel partners..

 Bushbox outdoor pocket stove vs Emberlit stove comparisons will show that the two are not that different, but the Bushbox has the edge in terms of weight (6 ounces vs. 11 ounces for the Emberlit) and also dimensions (the Bushbox is flatter).
 The difference in terms of specs might seem negligible to some, but for other campers, the difference is significant.

-Of course capacity isn’t the only thing that a camper has to consider, as other factors have to be considered as well such as the feel of the stove when a pot is put on top of it.
+Of course capacity isn’t the only thing that a camper has to consider, as other factors have to be taken into account as well such as the feel of the stove when a pot is put on top of it.
 We also factored in the other stuff you’re likely to mull over such as air hole spacing, overall dimensions, how easy it is to feed wood and other fuel resources, etc. All three do a good job, but we have to give it to the Solo for overall efficiency and dependability.

 The difference again lies in the design of the Solo.
 As we mentioned earlier, the stove has a secondary combustion that makes burning cleaner and more efficient.
 If you look at the way the Solo operates, the vents allow air to move freely and flow at the grate’s bottom, feeding the primary combustion.
 Next, you’ll notice that the air coming from the bottom vents heats inside the interior wall and goes out the firebox, producing the secondary combustion.